SubbaReddi/PeoplePickerInTaskModule/README.md

 ---
 # People picker control in Adaptive Cards

 This sample shows the feature of people picker on Adaptive Cards.
+The same adaptive card will be shown in Task module.

 ## Interaction with app